danrot/master-thesis/02_state-of-the-art.md

 ## Version Control Systems

-In this chapter the mechanisms of version control systems in general and especially of git are discussed.
+In this chapter the mechanisms of version control systems in general and especially of Git are discussed.

 ### General